 Check out my how to grow carrots from seed to harvest YouTube video guide:

-Heading Type Brassicas (broccoli, cauliflower, cabbage, Brussels sprouts)- Everyone should have transplanted heir brassicas starting in October and November.
-I don't recommend planting more in December because you risk not having enough cool months left for proper head production.
+Heading Type Brassicas (broccoli, cauliflower, cabbage, Brussels sprouts)- Everyone should have transplanted their brassicas starting in October and November.
+I don't recommend planting more in December for garden zones 10 and up, because you risk not having enough cool months left for proper head production.
 A lot of things like broccoli and cauliflower will easily bolt (flower instead of produce a head), if exposed to too much warm weather.
-I have one exception for everyone - you can direct sow seeds or transplant Piracicaba Brazilian sprouting broccoli, because this type of broccoli is super heat tolerant.
+I have a few exceptions - direct sow or transplant sprouting types of brassicas like Piracicaba Brazilian sprouting broccoli, broccoli raab aka rapini, or purple sprouting broccoli.
 My Piracicaba plants produce for me until May when its finally just too hot for them, compared to around March for all the other broccoli and cauliflower type stuff.
 If you need seeds, I do have some on my website.
 I cant recommend it enough for hot climate gardeners.

 Other Brassicas - A few types of brassicas that everyone, zones 8 and up can still grow from seed right now in December is kale, mustards, Napa cabbage, and kohlrabi.
 Direct sow seeds spacing them at least 1 foot apart.